 Would you use the Apple Reminders app to manage an Agile project?
-I wondered if it would be possible, so I set up a project to test it as Kanban and as Scrum.
+I wondered if it would be possible, so I set up a project to test it in Kanban and Scrum.

 Apple Reminders App

-The Apple Reminders app is available on macOS, iPadOS, iOS and on the web in iCloud.
+The Apple Reminders app is available in iCloud on macOS, iPadOS, iOS, and on the web.
 The Apple Reminders app is generally used for simple reminders related to personal productivity and task management.
 There are many full-featured reminder and to-do style apps for Apple platforms, however as I have written before, I am a minimalist at heart and love the uncluttered simplicity of the basic default tools, and without the need of 3rd party software outside of my chosen personal digital productivity system.

 Apple Reminders for Agile Projects

-When it comes to Agile project management, we're usually talking about apps like Asana, Jira, Trello or other similar board and column-based task workflows.
+Regarding Agile project management, we usually talk about apps like Asana, Jira, Trello or other similar board and column-based task workflows.
 There is usually a master list of all the things that should be done, a prioritisation, a list of things that are in progress, and a list of things that are done.
-A task flows through each of these lists (columns) across a board.
+A task flows through each list (columns) across a board.

 Kanban Apple Reminders